Not seeing the results you want from your YouTube SEO campaigns?

 Cards are displayed throughout your video and can point viewers to specific URLs (from a list of eligible sites) and show customized images, titles, and CTAs.

-These are super important when it comes to increasing user engagement, and should be treated like any CTA.
+These are super important when it comes to increasing user engagement for YouTube SEO, and should be treated like any other CTA.

 Want your viewers to click through to your site?
 Tell them in a card.